Ben's Engineering Blog

 Time to interactive (TTI)

-The time to which some form of hydration has finished adding event listeners with most of the functionality ready.
+The time to it takes to add event listeners with most of the functionality ready.

 • Event handlers are registered for the most visible page elements